Kids are particularly at risk as their bodies heat up three to five times faster than an adult’s

 Leaving children unattended in cars is especially dangerous; and because cars heat up so quickly – 19 degrees in 10 minutes – tragedies can happen faster than you think.
 An average of 38 children die every year, and for every child who dies, hundreds more are rescued.
 It does not have to be hot outside for the car to heat up to a dangerous level.
 On an 80-degree day, the inside of a closed car can quickly exceed 100 degrees.
 Cracking a window does not help keep the inside of a car cool.

 More than 50 percent of the children who died from heat stroke were forgotten by a caring adult who became distracted when they left the vehicle.
 When left unattended by an adult, thirty percent of affected kids gained entry into an unlocked vehicle, became trapped and were overcome by heat.
 It takes only minutes for a child to be at risk of death and serious, permanent injury in a hot car.
 Drivers must keep car doors locked and keys out of reach from young children.

-“We want to raise awareness of just how dangerous it is to leave a child unattended in a vehicle, as well as to remind parents and caregivers of important safety precautions they can take to avoid this preventable tragedy,” Nutter added.
-Safe Kids Pennsylvania urges all adults who transport children to take the following steps:
+Safe Kids Pennsylvania wants to raise awareness of just how dangerous it is to leave a child unattended in a vehicle, as well as to remind parents and caregivers of important safety precautions they can take to avoid this preventable tragedy.
+Adults who transport children are urged to take the following steps:

 - Call 911 if they see a child unattended in a vehicle.

 - Never leave children alone in a car – even for 1 minute.